23 September 2019

 This course is for UK and international graduates with no or limited professional teaching experience planning a career in English language teaching.
 You’ll develop your understanding of English language classroom practice from an international perspective, including lesson planning, development of learning resources and teaching and assessment methods, all of which prepares you for teaching across the globe.
 You’ll also have the opportunity to develop research and evaluation skills and learn how to apply these to a range of professional contexts.

-You’ll be taught by an outstanding team of teachers; in fact we are ranked in the top ten for Education in the Guardian University Guide (2017) for the seventh consecutive year.
+You’ll be taught by an outstanding team of teachers; in fact we've been ranked 4th in the country for Education in the Guardian University Guide to Higher Education 2018.
+This puts our education programmes amongst the very best in the UK along with Cambridge, Durham, Reading and Birmingham.
 You’ll also have access to our extensive professional and academic network which feeds directly into course design and delivery and to excellent facilities and specialist equipment.

 Professor Ann Harris, Associate Dean (International)

 Language Awareness for TESOL/TESP

 This module seeks to equip you with the skills needed to describe accurately the grammatical, lexical, and discoursal features of the English language.
 You'll explore different definitions of the term 'grammar' and analyse and debate arguments for and against the teaching of grammar in TESOL/TESP.
 You'll also explore the role grammar has played in different TESOL/TESP methodologies and analyse a range of approaches, methods and materials for the teaching of grammar from both a practical and theoretical perspective.

 This module considers factors which affect second language learning.
 You'll explore key topics, concepts and theories related to second language learning and relevant social context and their relevance and implications for language teaching.